supercrafter333/theWarn/README.md

 ### License
-This Plugin is licensed with the [GNU General Public License](/LICENSE)!
+This plugin is licensed with the [GNU General Public License](/LICENSE)!
 Plugin by supercrafter333!